Arts & Resistance logo

 Visible all around us, and deeply embedded in our day-to-day lives, the arts play a central role in shaping cultural and political narratives, as well as challenging and criticizing dominant regimes.
 Some recent examples include the worldwide reproduction of George Floyd’s likeness on city walls to underpin BLM protests; the toppling of public monuments and the invention of new statues; the reactivation of Barbara Kruger in a post-Roe v.
 Wade era; the boycott of Russian performers in the West after the invasion of Ukraine.
 Creative processes have been used time and again to reveal under-told stories and to resist simple narratives.
 Regardless of one's personal politics, a collective consideration of the art's potential to change hearts and minds seems both urgent and necessary.

-In a cross-campus partnership between the U-M Museum of Art, the U-M Arts Initiative, and the College of Literature, Science, and the Arts, this campus theme semester reflects on how creativity and making can arise out of oppression and destruction.
-All schools and colleges are participating in this campus-wide engagement.
+In a cross-campus partnership between the U-M Museum of Art, the U-M Arts Initiative, and the College of Literature, Science, and the Arts, the Fall 2023 theme semester reflected on how creativity and making can arise out of oppression and destruction.
+All schools and colleges were invited to participate in this campus-wide engagement.
 Even when people are stripped of their agency and humanity, they turn to creativity as a way to reclaim some of this agency and resist dehumanization.
-“Arts & Resistance” includes: public performances, courses, lectures, conferences, exhibitions, workshops, and mini-grants for students, creating an immersive experience that engages the U-M community and broader public in the power of the arts to shape society.
+“Arts & Resistance” included: public performances, courses, lectures, conferences, exhibitions, workshops, and mini-grants for students, creating an immersive experience that engages the U-M community and broader public in the power of the arts to shape society.
 More information can be found on UMMA's website.

 Steering Committee